VioletBeacon/deptrack-client/README.md

 $ deptrack-client upload-bom -A odt_... -H https://my-dependency-track-instance -a -p ${PROJECT} -q ${VERSION} -f bom.json
 ```

-A typical CI/CD example where secrets are injected into the build environment via environment variables is shown below.
+Following is a typical CI/CD example where secrets are injected into the build environment via environment variables:

-**Note**: the default value for the `-A | --api-key` parameter is `env:DTRACK_APIKEY`, which tells the client to pull the API key from the environment variable named `DTRACK_APIKEY`.
+The default value for the `-A | --api-key` parameter is `env:DTRACK_APIKEY`, which tells the client to pull the API key from the environment variable named `DTRACK_APIKEY`.

 The default value for the `-H | --dtrack-baseurl` parameters is `env:DTRACK_BASEURL`, which tells the client to pull the base URL from the environment variable named `DTRACK_BASEURL`.

 You can modify these parameters by setting `-A env:<APIKEY_VARNAME>` and `-H env:<URL_VARNAME>` options.

 ```bash:
 # Prerequisites